 So the back to the question, which is better with the different types of leg press machines?

-I would answer this with varying situations, if you are just a fitness enthusiast that is looking for additional leg workout that opts to minimize knee pressure.
+I would answer this with varying situations if you are just a fitness enthusiast that is looking for an additional leg workout that opts to minimize knee pressure.

-I would advise the horizontal leg press for you, not only its safer it seems to target more of the frontal quad area of the legs, giving the defined frontal development.
+I would advise using the horizontal leg press for you.
+Not only is it safer, but it also seems to target more of the frontal quad area of the legs, giving a more defined frontal development.